YuriDevAT/accessibility-first/_posts/en/accessibility-first-collaborates-with-ux-researcher-laura-wissiak.md

 Laura is the resident UX researcher at [Hope Tech Plus](https://www.hopetech.vision/), a start-up that develops assistive tech for people with low vision.
 Her day job includes a lot of conversations with blind people, to assess their mobility needs and pain points.

 Coming from a past as a UX designer with a special focus on web accessibility, Laura always loved talking about inclusive design.
 Now from her offline research, she has gained a new perspective on why the WCAG standards demand what they demand.
 And she is eager to share it with the Accessibility First community!

-2023 has been eventful here at Accessibility First!